QENS data reduction#

 Hide code cell content

-Exercise 5: Compute energy transfer for folded data.#
+Exercise 3: Compute energy and momentum transfer for all samples#

 Hide code cell content